-Through the contribution of Donovan J. Welch, the George A. Smathers Libraries will hold a contest in the Fall of 2020 to award one $2000 fellowship in the Spring of 2021 that funds the development of a student-based solution based in technology that could become a business venture.
+Through the contribution of Donovan J. Welch, the George A. Smathers Libraries will hold a contest to award one $2000 fellowship in the Summer/Fall of 2021 that funds the development of a student-based solution based in technology that could become a business venture.
 Ideally, the project would solve a significant real-life problem in the context of a changing world.
 Innovative and collaborative ideas are sought that may include use of emerging technologies such as virtual reality (VR), augmented reality (AR), artificial intelligence, machine learning, or IoT.
 To ensure the success of the selected project, the fellow will be paired with a faculty mentor(s).

 The proposal should develop a prospective technology, application, or tool that focuses on one of the following five categories:

 Promote research in an area of global concern

 Solve a university-wide social challenge